materials-marketplace/user-docs/docs/source/ucs/uc1.md

 This class is hence able to hold the data of interest of the simulation result.
 The class definition goes hand in hand with the file "SimPARTIXOutput.json" that is explained next.
 At this stage, the mapping of the SimPARTIX quantities temperature, group and state_of_matter to ontology concepts is started.
+This is what is referred to as Level 2 integration on the MarketPlace that should provide a clear description on the data.
 In order to make the data of an SimPARTIX output available to other programs, it needs a description of the data that we provide in the file "SimPARTIXOutput.json".
 In this case, we apply a json file to provide this description.
 For each of the properties of interest (temperature, group and state of matter), we apply a "properties" field in which we provide the corresponding names of the field, the unit and the dimensions as well as a description.

 ```json
 {